firstandthird/eslint-config-firstandthird/README.md

   </a>
 </p>

-Our javascript styleguide is based off [the airbnb styleguide](https://github.com/airbnb/javascript).
+Our JavaScript styleguide is based off [the airbnb styleguide](https://github.com/airbnb/javascript).
 We support features in the latest node LTS release.

 ## Installation